Your Horoscope This Week: November 9 To 15

 The upside?
 Mercury retrograde in Sagittarius helps us relearn how to tell the truth, not the curated one, but the gut-level, soul-naked kind.
 You might revise that book pitch, backtrack on those travel plans, or finally admit that your “freedom” narrative was really a fear of intimacy in disguise.
 Don’t rush.
 Let yourself unlearn what you thought was the truth.
 Just double-check your emails, avoid signing contracts unless necessary, and be open to divine redirections.
 A closed door is a cosmic yes in another language.

-Then comes a major energetic shift on 11/11, a sacred astro-numerological portal, and this year it hits different because Jupiter, planet of expansion, luck, and vision, begins its retrograde journey in Cancer at 11:41 a.m.
-EST. This is Jupiter’s first retrograde in Cancer in over a decade, and it’s pulling our energy inward, homeward, and backward.
+Then comes a major energetic shift on 11/11, a sacred astro-numerological portal, and this year it hits different because Jupiter, planet of expansion, luck, and vision, begins its retrograde journey in Cancer hours later at 3:41 a.m.
+AEDT on November 12.
+This is Jupiter’s first retrograde in Cancer in over a decade, and it’s pulling our energy inward, homeward, and backward.
 Think: ancestral roots, childhood patterns, and that “do I even want to live here anymore?” conversation that keeps circling your brain.
 The answers come slowly, but they’re sacred.
 You might be called to downsize, simplify, or renovate — not just your space, but your lifestyle.
-Maybe you thought you wanted a bigger house, but now you crave a cozier, quieter one.
+Maybe you thought you wanted a bigger house, but now you crave a cosier, quieter one.
 Maybe you thought you wanted to raise kids in the city, but now you’re craving ocean air and moonlight.
 This isn’t about contraction.
 It’s about rooted expansion.
 Jupiter retrograde in Cancer reminds us that the dream isn’t real if you can’t rest in it.

-Then comes a major energetic shift on 11/11, a sacred astro-numerological portal, and this year it hits different because Jupiter, planet of expansion, luck, and vision, begins its retrograde journey in Cancer at 11:41 a.m.
-EST. This is Jupiter’s first retrograde in Cancer in over a decade, and it’s pulling our energy inward, homeward, and backward.
+Then comes a major energetic shift on 11/11, a sacred astro-numerological portal, and this year it hits different because Jupiter, planet of expansion, luck, and vision, begins its retrograde journey in Cancer hours later at 3:41 a.m.
+AEDT on November 12.
+This is Jupiter’s first retrograde in Cancer in over a decade, and it’s pulling our energy inward, homeward, and backward.
 Think: ancestral roots, childhood patterns, and that “do I even want to live here anymore?” conversation that keeps circling your brain.
 The answers come slowly, but they’re sacred.
 You might be called to downsize, simplify, or renovate — not just your space, but your lifestyle.
-Maybe you thought you wanted a bigger house, but now you crave a cozier, quieter one.
+Maybe you thought you wanted a bigger house, but now you crave a cosier, quieter one.
 Maybe you thought you wanted to raise kids in the city, but now you’re craving ocean air and moonlight.
 This isn’t about contraction.
 It’s about rooted expansion.
 Jupiter retrograde in Cancer reminds us that the dream isn’t real if you can’t rest in it.

-On November 12, the Last Quarter Moon in Leo flares up the tension between your public self and your private desires.
-This is a shedding moon — one that asks: Is the persona you’re performing still aligned with who you’re becoming?
-Leo moons can make us crave attention, validation, and applause, but this one’s got a little edge to it.
-You might feel hyper-aware of who’s watching, liking, or not responding at all.
-But instead of spiraling, try this: let it go.
-Use this quarter moon to release the pressure to be seen and instead commit to seeing yourself.
-The right people will always feel you.
-And the rest?
-Dust.

 AdvertisementADVERTISEMENT